M3-SEC/Updater/README.md

 # Updater

 Update your Kali-Linux-Machine.
-Made for Lazy users.
+PS: Made for Lazy users.

 ## Installation
 Just copy and paste this in to your Terminal.